 Save Money, Save Lives—Audit Sheriff Ahern

-An audit provides an opportunity for our county officials to reallocate resources toward services that improve our health and wellbeing, and ensure our safety:
+A full and independent audit of the ACSO would provide an opportunity for our county officials to reallocate resources toward services that improve our health and wellbeing, and ensure our safety.

 - $100,000 would provide 1,000 HIV tests in community-based clinics.